FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/hydraulic-structure-editor/Hydraulic Structure Editor.rst

 The Hydraulic Structure Editor provides a graphical user interface for defining and managing hydraulic structures within the FLO-2D Plugin.
 These structures control the movement of water between grid elements and are essential for simulating culverts, bridges, weirs, storm drains, and pumps in both floodplain and channel systems.

-This editor generates the `HYSTRUC.DAT` input file automatically, allowing users to focus on setting realistic structure parameters without manually editing text files.
 The editor supports all structure types and configurations available in FLO-2D, including:

 - Floodplain-to-floodplain culverts using rating curves or culvert equations
 - Channel-to-channel hydraulic structures with optional replacement curves